-Reduced camera vibration, better lenses, faster and more accurate focussing and long exposure support over the entire range of digital backs.
+Reduced camera vibration, better lenses, faster and more accurate focusing and long exposure support over the entire range of digital backs.

 - Faster Workflow

-Faster tethering with Capture One 8.3, faster interconnect between camera and back (XF/IQ3), faster auto focus, efficient battery live (XF/IQ3), capture from Live View.
+Faster tethering with Capture One 8.3, faster interconnects between camera and back (XF/IQ3), faster autofocus, efficient battery life (XF/IQ3), capture from Live View.

 - More Versatile